Creating a Quiz using the New Interface

 (It is recommended to always create questions in the question library) - Creating Questions in the Question Library - Import from H5P

-4. Once all the questions are added, you can move them by selecting the question then select Move To and choose whether you want to move the question to Top of the Quiz or Bottom of the Quiz or to Section.
+5. Once all the questions are added, you can move them by selecting the question then select Move To, and choose whether you want to move the question to the Top of the Quiz or Bottom of the Quiz, or to Section.

 Or More Actions to delete and set points for the questions.